shalomb/shalomb/cv/cv.md

 ### Core Competencies

-- Cloud Application Design and Engineering on private and public clouds
+- Cloud Solutions Engineering and Service Delivery on private and public clouds
-- Software Engineering approach to managing Tooling and Platform Engineering
+- DevOps and Lean-Agile methods to Teamwork and Service Delivery
-- Application of practical DevOps and Lean-Agile to Teamwork and Service Delivery
+- Software Engineering approaches to managing Platform Engineering

 ### Professional Experience